AntonioVdlC/chat/README.md

 Just a simple chat written in Go!
 It is mobile-first (-only?) and can be deployed fairly easily on Heroku, that way you can have total control on how your chat messages are handled.
-For now, the only auth provider is Facebook.

 ## Getting Started